Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-spells.md

 important, simply pick one seed for the purposes of making this determination.

+### Combining Durations
-**Combining Durations:** When combining two or more seeds to develop an epic spell, the seed with the shortest duration determines the duration of the finished epic spell.
+When combining two or more seeds to develop an epic spell, the seed with the shortest duration determines the duration of the finished epic spell.
 If any seed of an epic spell is dismissible by the caster, the epic spell is dismissible.

+### Saving Throws
-**Saving Throws:** Even if more than one seed has an associated saving throw, the final spell will have only a single saving throw.
+Even if more than one seed has an associated saving throw, the final spell will have only a single saving throw.
 If two or more seeds have the same kind of saving throw (Fortitude, Reflex, or Will), then obviously that will be used for the spell's saving throw.
 If the seeds have different kinds of saving throws, simply choose the saving throw that seems most appropriate for the final spell.

+### Spell Resistance
-**Spell Resistance:** When combining two or more seeds to develop an epic spell, if even one seed is subject to spell resistance, the finished epic spell is subject to it as well.
+When combining two or more seeds to develop an epic spell, if even one seed is subject to spell resistance, the finished epic spell is subject to it as well.

+### Factors
-**Factors:** Factors are not part of epic seeds, but they are the tools used to modify specific parameters of any given seed.
+Factors are not part of epic seeds, but they are the tools used to modify specific parameters of any given seed.
 Applying factors to the seeds of an epic spell can increase or decrease the final Spellcraft DC, increase the duration, change the area of a spell, and